 Build up new Yelp! accounts or other review accounts by reviewing several other local businesses in the same area before reviewing your own business.
-This will show the Yelp! algorithm that your account wasn’t set up just to review this one business.
+This will show the Yelp algorithm that your account wasn’t set up just to review this one business.

 If you send a mass email out to everyone you know or all your customers to review your site at the same time, the algorithms will detect this as “review bating” and hide their reviews.
-Try asking people as they come to the store or on social media, or send out an email to a couple people at a time.
+Try asking people as they come to the store or on social media, or send out an email to a couple of people at a time.

-People who are reviewing your business in Hillsboro, Oregon on their mobile device that are in Tampa Bay, Florida will have their reviews de-listed or flagged for removal most of the time.
+People who are reviewing your business in Hillsboro, Oregon on their mobile devices that are in Tampa Bay, Florida will have their reviews de-listed or flagged for removal most of the time.
 Yelp! knows they aren’t in your business.

-Businesses where people check-in with Yelp are more likely to have the reviews stick.
+Businesses where people check in with Yelp are more likely to have the reviews stick.